scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 - SLIP committee reads the proposal
 - review in December SLIP meeting

-Actions:

-- [@heathermiller](http://github.com/heathermiller) points out that there are some formatting issues.
-Can the author fix these?

-# JSON AST, The Scala standard library and the SLIP process
+# JSON AST, Scala standard library, and the SLIP process
+Link to issue and document: [https://github.com/scala/slip/issues/31](https://github.com/scala/slip/issues/31)

 [A SLIP proposing a standard JSON AST](https://github.com/scala/slip/pull/28) deviated quickly from the purpose of the SLIP and started a long discussion about what should and should not be in a Scala standard library.
 This and other discussions seem to really stem from the fact that it isn't clear what should go where in the Scala ecosystem.

-[@odersky](http://github.com/odersky) has since created a document on this topic called ["What should go into the standard library"](https://docs.google.com/document/d/1XBUnQ4kM4QtxIXGerP1fLbVBcVrlx0YYpybeQpmVY0w/edit?usp=sharing) which proposes a new structure for Scala and it's libraries. [@odersky](http://github.com/odersky) would like people to comment on the document using [Gitter](https://gitter.im/scala/slip).
+[@odersky](http://github.com/odersky) has since created a document on this topic called "What should go into the standard library" (link above) which proposes a new structure for Scala and it's libraries.
+Comments are invited.

 The document proposes a solution similar to Haskell: